The Powerful polyphenols

 Besides keeping plants healthy, phytonutrients may also help maintain our health.
 Scientific research suggests that these components accomplish this feat in a variety of ways from promoting antioxidant activity to enhancing cell-to-cell communications which help maintain the health of our cells.
 This is a complex and fascinating area of research that is ongoing.

 The most significant among the grape phytonutrients is a “family” of compounds called polyphenols.
-All grapes – red, green and black – contain polyphenols.
-They are found in every part of the grape: the skin, the flesh, the seeds.
+All grapes—red, green and black—contain polyphenols.
+They are found in every part of the grape: the skin, the flesh and the seeds.

 Polyphenols promote antioxidant activity and influence cell-to-cell communications.
 Numerous studies suggest that polyphenols contribute to heart health, with emerging evidence suggesting that they may also play a role in healthy aging.

 Resveratrol is something of a celebrity in the polyphenol family because it has garnered much scientific and media attention.
 Resveratrol is being studied throughout the world for a vast array of promising potential health benefits, including heart health and protection from certain cancers.